mlgiaime/MLG-cookie-stand/README.md

 I received a considerable amount of help/tutoring from Dan followed by myself driving for his html form while I was navigator and he was driver for mine while I was navigator.

 Thursday 11/5/15 -- Client-facing salmon cookie webpage created.
 CSS is still in progress.
 JS now has a table that will populate user input into the table after clicking a button.

+Friday-Sunday 11/6-8/15-- Added animation in CSS.
+Close to done with pages.
+CSS is still in progress.
+Style guide incomplete as well.

+Monday 11/9/15-- Attempted more CSS with minimal success.
+The page content is no longer overlapping, but there is definitely more work to do at another time.